High school students are bright, talented, and enthusiastic. And, many are ready to begin a fulfilling career right now!

 The average annual salary for a CNC operator in Wisconsin is $36,772 in 2022.1 Remember that passionate, experienced CNC machine operators can work their way up, leading to greater responsibility and higher income.

 A youth machinist apprenticeship is the perfect first step.
-With a senior machinist as a guide, you’ll learn essential job skills: machining (such as milling and drilling), production processes, and equipment safety.
+With an experienced machinist as a guide, you’ll learn essential job skills: machining (such as milling and drilling), production processes, and equipment safety.

 There are other opportunities for youth throughout the Manitowoc County area.
 Stecker Machine Company helps get familiar with CNC machining through:

 Youth Machinist Apprenticeships — High school juniors and seniors earn credit and wages during these 1- or 2-year programs.
-Skills gained include valuable CNC machining experience — programming, machining, logging data, and auditing — under the guidance of Stecker’s mentors.
+Skills gained include valuable CNC machining experience — machining, deburring, packaging, auditing, and logging data — under the guidance of Stecker’s mentors.

 Job Shadows — One or two students learn the routines, technology, and responsibilities of a CNC machinist during this 2- to 4-hour experience.
 This on-site visit allows students to ask questions about daily tasks, career opportunities, and advancement.